First Responders Are More Likely to Develop Post-Traumatic Stress Disorder (PTSD)

 - To feel more sociable or socially competent.

-Unfortunately, when a person with PTSD develops an addiction disorder, they usually experience a further decline in physical and mental health, and an increase in psychological distress.
-As the combined disorders produce more severe negative effects on the person and their life, recovery becomes more difficult and the need for treatment becomes more urgent.
+Unfortunately, when a person with PTSD develops an addiction, he or she usually experiences a further decline in physical and mental health, and an increase in psychological distress.
+As the combined disorders produce more severe negative effects on the person and on his or her life, recovery becomes more difficult and the need for treatment becomes more urgent.

 Workers’ Compensation for First Responders Who Develop Post-Traumatic Stress Disorder (PTSD)

-Workers’ compensation provides benefits for people who become unable to work because of an injury that occurs while working or because they develop a medical condition related to their job.
+Workers’ compensation provides benefits for individuals who become unable to work because of an injury that occurs while working or because they develop a medical condition related to their jobs.
 Benefits include payment for healthcare (including equipment and supplies), payment of a portion of lost wages, and services to help the person return to work or find new work.